jiajunhuang/guard/README.md

 Transfer/sec:     17.72MB
 ```

-for now, guard's proxy performance is about ~~55% of Nginx~~ **1.76x** faster than Nginx,
+For now, guard's proxy performance is about ~~55% of Nginx~~ **1.76x** faster than Nginx,
-and **I'm still working on it! don't worry, it will become better and better!**
+and **I'm still working on it!
+Don't worry, it will become better and better!**

-by the way, thanks ~~the [suggestion](https://github.com/jiajunhuang/guard/issues/15)
+By the way, ~~thanks the [suggestion](https://github.com/jiajunhuang/guard/issues/15)
 from [@dongzerun](https://github.com/dongzerun), by configure the `GOGC` in environment,
-guard's proxy performance is about 70% of Nginx.~~ guard do not allocate much memory now,
+guard's proxy performance is about 70% of Nginx.~~ guard does not allocate much memory now,
 `GOGC` does not make a change, but still say thanks to [@dongzerun](https://github.com/dongzerun)!

 ## TODO